holmesworcester/quiet-python-poc-5/protocols/quiet/tests/scenarios/RULES.md

 Remember that some events are processed asynchronously:
 - Jobs run on schedules
-- Reflectors respond to incoming events
+- Responders respond to incoming events
 - Use appropriate waits or polling when testing async behavior

 ## Why These Rules Exist